Student Development and Support

-The Bank of America Career Services Center (CSC) connects engineering students with internship opportunities and high-quality career services.
-The College of Engineering fully supports this mission and works with the CSC staff to ensure that the services and resources offered meet the evolving needs of our current students and alumni.
+The Career Center (CC) connects engineering students with internship opportunities and high-quality career services.
+The College of Engineering fully supports this mission and works with the CC staff to ensure that the services and resources offered meet the evolving needs of our current students and alumni.
 Internships take place during the summers following the sophomore and junior years or during the fall or spring semesters.
 It is common for engineering students to complete internships at more than one company, and students frequently complete additional intern work during the five-week winter session between the fall and spring semesters.
 Because the internships occur during the summer or winter sessions, engineering students still have the opportunity to complete their degree in four years.
-For additional information, visit the Career Services Center.
+For additional information, visit the Career Center.

 Research apprenticeships with faculty mentors give talented, motivated University of Delaware undergraduates a chance to see and take part in what is happening on the front lines of discovery at UD today.
 Explore the many challenging options you have for bringing learning to life.

 Educational Support & Opportunities

 The Academic Enrichment Center (AEC) houses undergraduate and pre-college programs, services, and activities—all with the goal of increasing academic success.
 Of particular interest to this unit is the retention of low-income/first-generation college students, university freshmen, undergraduate and graduate students with diagnosed learning disabilities and ADHD, and selected underrepresented scholars; however, other matriculated students are encouraged to come for assistance.
 In addition, students who consider themselves stronger academically will find support services to maximize their academic experience and better prepare them for graduate school.
 The College of Engineering fully supports this mission and works with the AEC staff to ensure that the services and resources offered meet the evolving needs of our current students.
 We believe that AEC is an unparalleled resource to assist UD students develop and maximize strategies for academic success.